 Sitting on the southern coast of the UK, Brighton is one of the most popular destinations for a day trip from London.
 Thameslink runs direct trains from London Bridge and St. Pancras International stations and within an hour you’ll be at the seaside.

 Getting around Brighton is just as simple as getting there; it’s a very walkable town with a relaxing and upbeat atmosphere.
-The pier is one of the best things to do in the city; it has an arcade with fun video games, delicious food stalls, and a wonderful view of the beach.
+Head to the pier and enjoy its arcade with fun video games, delicious food stalls, and wonderful views of Brighton beach.
 It’s also a great place for photography if you’ve already visited the best photo spots in London and are looking for a change in scenery.

 Travel time from London: 1hr